dezeraecox-manuscripts/manuscript_writing/README.md

 # Manuscript Template Repository

 Welcome to the template repository for building scientific manuscripts in markdown with version control.
-This repository contains an example layout, template files and general-purpose scripts to automate many of the steps in structuring and organising a manuscript folder.
+This repository contains an example layout, template files and general-purpose scripts to automate many of the steps in structuring and organising a manuscript folder, generating figures and creating/editing text documents.

 ## Basic layout